algosup/2024-2025-project-4-web-fpga-team-2/Documents/Technical/technicalSpecification.md

 As stated in the functionnal, it must have an animation representing the current flowing between the various circuit components.

+To represent the current flowing between the components we will use D3.js to create circles.
+These small circles will be generated from the circuit inputs and will disappear at the output.
+The speed of these circles will be based on the Time Constraint of the .json file.

 ## Backend